CarlosBravo00/CrowdFunding_SmartContract/README.md

 # SmartContract
-HACK2020
+A Crowd Funding , smart contract made with Solidity and executed on a Web App <br>
-A Crowd Funding , smart contract made with Solidity and executed on a Web App 4to_Piso_Biblio #65
+HACK2020 4to_Piso_Biblio #65